Software maker MuleSoft shows promise of 'meat-and-potatoes' tech IPOs

 The strong debut signals robust investor appetite for what are referred to as "meat-and-potatoes" technology offerings – enterprise software firms with moderate valuations but solid business models – and confidence in their ability to perform well in the public markets.

-Snap Inc, the owner of the popular social media app Snapchat, grabbed attention when it went public earlier this month at a stunning $24 billion valuation.
+Snap Inc (SNAP.N), the owner of the popular social media app Snapchat, grabbed attention when it went public earlier this month at a stunning $24 billion valuation.

 But "meat-and-potatoes" firms are a more accurate barometer of how so-called "unicorn" technology companies – firms worth $1 billion or more – will fare in the public markets, say investors and analysts.
 Snap's debut was an outlier in many respects and dwarfs any technology IPO expected this year.